MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 Makes sure that the core rpc call parameters have valid default values in cfg_rpc_call.

+> [!IMPORTANT]
-.. important: Leaves all other parameters in cfg_action untouched or later downstream processing!
+> Leaves all other parameters in cfg_action untouched or later downstream processing!

 **Arguments**: